 The permanent resident pensioners/ social package beneficiaries of high mountainous regions received increased amount of the state pension/ social package by 20 %, based on the increase of pension/social package.

-Since 2015 with the support of World Bank UNICEF, the revised methodology of assessment and assistance scheme was introduced.
-New methodology is oriented on family income (or property bringing income), consequently, beneficiary can become a family having no income or income bringing property.
+Since 2015 with the support of World Bank UNICEF, the revised methodology of assessment and assistance scheme to households under poverty line (Targeted Social Assistance - TSA) was introduced.
 Assistance is provided based to the gradation system- families, having lower scores receive more financial support.
 Additionally, a new child cash benefit was introduced.
-It should be noted, that social transfers: especially targeted social assistance have a great impact on poverty reduction.
-As UNICEF ,,The Welfare Monitoring Survey 2017” says, "If TSA with child assistance was removed from household consumption, extreme poverty among children would have increased from 6.8% to 13.1%.
+It should be noted, that social transfers, especially targeted social assistance have a great impact on poverty reduction.
+Based on UNICEF’s ,,The Welfare Monitoring Survey 2017” "If TSA with child assistance was removed from household consumption, extreme poverty among children would have increased from 6.8% to 13.1%.
 These findings demonstrate that TSA+CB has the highest impact on children.”.

 Since 2019, socially vulnerable families with a child/children under 16 years, whose rating score is equal to or less than 100 001, receive 50 GEL as the Child Benefit, instead of 10 GEL previously.

-The subsistence allowance, for the families, registered in the database as vulnerable, receiving subsidy under 100001 rating score, will not be suspended during next 12 months even of salary existence of the family member ((which is more than 175 GEL per member for 4 months) Child’s benefit (50 GEL per child) and rating score will remain during in order to enable families to use non-monetary benefits, attached to the rating score.
+TSA, for the families, registered in the database as vulnerable, receiving assistance under 100001 rating score, will not be suspended during next 12 months in case of family member’s employment ( salary) ((which is more than 175 GEL per member for 4 months).
+Child’s benefit (50 GEL per child) and rating score will remain during 24 months in order to enable families to use non-monetary benefits, attached to the rating score.

+The long-term objective of the Georgian Government is to consecutively implement the world practiced approaches that ensure creation of such mechanisms which will help the transfer from welfare to work and to establish a link between social security and employment.
+The targeted social benefits system will activate certain rules that will prevent people from becoming “dependent on benefits”.
+The next step in this process is supporting the members of socially unprotected families to become more active and to help them with the active labour market policy.
+The aim of the activities of inclusive participation in the labour market is to provide personal services to vulnerable groups which will support their employment prospects and help them be more active, to help job seekers become more socially active and later on support their employment prospects.
+For socially unprotected people not only employment but services to help maintain them in the job market will be provided.
+These are activities that will help people find jobs and stay in them for a maximum of time.

-Georgia continues to make important steps and implements comprehensive measures in different directions, including social protection sphere through the effective reforms.
+Georgia continues to make important steps and implements comprehensive measures in different directions, including social protection and employment sphere through the effective reforms.